devcontainers-contrib/features/wiki/Q&A.md

 **TL;DR:** `check_packages` is an abstraction to install a package if needed.

-## Why is the project structured the way it is?

-TODO: Answer "Why is the project structured the way it is?"

 ## What is `dev-container-features-test-lib`?

 It's a shell script that magically appears ✨ in the same working directory when